vedanthv/data-engg-docs/docs/Spark_YT.md

 ![image](https://github.com/user-attachments/assets/1ee66178-03be-474c-8b02-ec1cc8f73a01)

 Each executor has 5 core CPU and 25GB RAM.
+Each one of them runs on separate container.

 THe above is when we have pure Java code and dont use Python UDF.